On this page: Search AppDynamics Platform topics:

 The AppDynamics Enterprise Console is a GUI and command-line based application that can manage the installation, configuration, and administration of the Controller and Events Service.

 For the EUM Server, you must continue to use the package installer to deploy the EUM Cloud.
+See EUM Server Deployment for more information.

 After you install the platform, you can configure and manage different components with component-specific scripts.
 Based on how you deploy the platform, you might use a combination of the Enterprise Console and package installers to install and manage the various components of the platform.